 At the same time, businesses are affected, schools are forced to close, and hospital services become unavailable due to the lack of transport facilities.
 Flood water also contaminates clean drinking water causing diarrhea and bacterial infections like cholera.
 A significant challenge is the distribution of food during flooding.

 In 2020, Indonesia experienced around 1.1 thousand floods.
 The numbers increased to 1.8 thousand in 2021.

-When the amount of water and ocean vapour increases as a result of global warming, the atmosphere becomes fully saturated.
+When the amount of water and ocean vapor increases as a result of global warming, the atmosphere becomes fully saturated.
 More moisture is held with warmer air, resulting in extreme precipitation and initiating severe rain and snow storms.

-Extensive hazards are directly linked to increased precipitation, including crop damage, landslide, and impact humans by gastrointestinal and respiratory diseases.
+Extensive hazards are directly linked to increased precipitation, including crop damage, landslide, and impact on humans by gastrointestinal and respiratory diseases.
 People are more exposed to waterborne pathogens, which are not limited to viruses, bacteria, and parasites such as Cryptosporidium and Giardia, reducing life expectancies.
 Harmful algal toxins in water pose serious threats when accumulated during heavy rains.

 Is it possible to overcome these consequences?

 Certainly, Green Energy is a ray of hope for all of us.
 While it promises to reduce carbon emissions, it is proven to put an end to the environmental harm created by humans in the first place.

 Every day the sun appears and provides a green energy source while the wind and water contribute in their ways.
 The lack of awareness leads us to take these renewable sources for granted.

 With zero carbon footprint, Green energy provides a safer, readily available, and more environmentally-friendly alternative to the use of fossil fuels.
 There are numerous examples of green energy being used nowadays.
 Investigations on different green solutions are on the way to a promising future.